RichardJMc-Nally/RichardJMc-Nally/README.md

 - 🔧  **Currently working on:** Something cool
 - 🌱  **I’m currently learning:** NextJS & Tailwind
-- 🚀  **Goal:** Use my skills to positively impact the world—one line of code at a time
+- 🚀  **Goal:** Use my skills to positively impact the world-one line of code at a time.
 - 😄  **Pronouns:** he/him
 - 🧙‍♂️  Sorcerer of Syntax.
 Summons semicolons with a whisper.
 - 🐉  Raised by dragons.
 Trained in the ancient arts of Bash and Bug-Slaying.
 - 📜  Legend says I once wrote bug-free code.
 The legend is false, but still cool.
-- 🛠️  I don’t make mistakes — just features that need more testing.
+- 🛠️  I don’t make mistakes - just features that need more testing.
 - 🎩  I once fixed a bug by turning it into a feature and convincing everyone it was on purpose.
 - 🧪  Mixing languages like potions.
 Sometimes explosions.
 Sometimes... websites.